 AMD Ryzen TR 3990X Conclusion

 For my own situation, I would consider getting either the 3960X or 3970X for my content development tasks.
-I’m using the 3960X right now, and I have to tell, it’s incredible.
+I’m using the 3960X right now, and I have to tell you, it’s incredible.
 Prior to this, I was using the Threadripper 2950X, and before switching to the 3rd generation of Threadripper, I briefly tested the Core i9-9900K in Premiere.
-The transition from the 9900K to the 3960X was substantial, and although though Threadripper is substantially more expensive, it also gives me access to far more functionality.
+The transition from the 9900K to the 3960X was substantial, and although Threadripper is substantially more expensive, it also gives me access to far more functionality.

 For instance, I could apply the warp stabilizer effect to roughly 6–8 b-roll clips at once using the Core i9.
 If there were any more, the system would bog down and frequently crash.
 With the 3960X, I can warp stabilize all the b-roll in a 10- to 15-minute video, around 20 to 30 clips at once, and still use Photoshop to generate a thumbnail without experiencing any lag.
 It’s amazing and has significantly sped up my process.

-For those who can leverage a 64-core processor, like as visual effects artists, programmers developing projects, and others, we envisage the AMD Ryzen TR 3990X performing similarly.
+For those who can leverage a 64-core processor, like visual effects artists, programmers developing projects, and others, we envisage the AMD Ryzen TR 3990X performing similarly.

 Overall, this is a fantastic AMD product that not only excites professionals today but also sets the path for future core-heavy desktop parts that will be more reasonably priced.